freeCodeCamp/freeCodeCamp/guide/english/computer-science/compilers/index.md

             // and 10, 20 are the two operands(data)
             // needed for the ADD instruction to be executed successfully
 ```
 Humans develop programs to solve complex problems.
 Looking at how simple opcodes are, if we try to develop programs using opcodes alone, it will be very cumbersome and difficult to debug.
-To solve this problem, high level languages like C/C++, Python, Java, Javascript, etc were developed.
+To solve this problem, high level languages like C/C++, Python, Java, JavaScript, etc were developed.

 Now, high level languages aren't suitable for execution by computers.
 Hence, the need arose for a translator that can digest the high-level language programs and convert them to machine language instructions suitable for execution by a computer.